cepharum/hitchy/docs-source/api/plugins.md

 ### plugin.shutdown()

-**Signature:** `shutdown( options, myHandle )`
+**Signature:** `shutdown( options, myHandle )` ([CMFP](README.md#common-module-function-pattern))

-This optional method is invoked on gracefully shutting down Hitchy-based application. it is meant to enable a plugin to release its resources e.g. by disconnecting from some database.
+This optional method is invoked on gracefully shutting down Hitchy-based application.
+It is meant to enable a plugin to release its resources e.g. by disconnecting from some database.

 :::tip
 Returning a promise is supported for deferring bootstrap until promise is settled.